yoshikiohshima/renkon/README.md

 This method triggers an evaluation step.
 The argument is the logical time.
 It updates the values of nodes as necessary, and then clears out values of Events with `undefined`.

-Note that if the self scheduler is enabled (which happens by default), calling `evaluato()` may result in repeated invocation of `evaluate()` when other time-based node requests them.
+Note that if the self scheduler is enabled (which happens by default), calling `evaluate()` may result in repeated invocation of `evaluate()` when other time-based node requests them.

 ### `registerEvent`